 Office Space in Historical Society Available for Rent

-When the Town Office moves to its new building, an office space will become available for rent in the Historical Society building on the green.
+Since the Town Office has moved to its new building, its former office space in the Historical Society building on the green has become available for rent.
 Are you thinking of expanding or relocating your office-based business?

 Rented as the Town Office since 1980, the 440 sq. ft. space was remodeled in 1998 and subdivided to create a secure room with an antique fire resistant safe.
 The main room has built-in shelving and a mini-split heating and cooling system.
 Interior doors provide access to the building’s accessible restroom and an alternate accessible entrance from the rear of the building.
 The office is wired for an optional security system through Countryside Lock and Alarm.